RTA tanks are funny things.

 How To Wick An RTA Tank Properly

-Some RTAs are easier to wick than others; the Griffin 25 RTA, for instance, is notoriously difficult to get right, while the Vandy Vape Kylin RTA is a lot simpler – RTA tank leaks are A LOT easier to handle on this RTA, for instance.
+Some RTAs are easier to wick than others; the Griffin 25 RTA, for instance, is notoriously difficult to get right, while the Dovpo Blotto is a lot easier – it also doesn’t leak.
+And on top of that you get some of the best flavor performance on the market.

 Things To Keep In Mind: